Sampling weights youth self-completion survey

 Thank you for your question.
 Could you tell us a little bit more about your analysis?
 Are you interested in longitudinal analysis?
 Are you planning to analyse children who were 10 in wave 1 and became 15 in wave 6?
 Are you planning to use only youth.dta or any other dataset?
 Or are you thinking of pooling information from all the teenagers across years to study events?

-#2 Updated by Melanie Luhrmann over 1 year ago
+#2 Updated by Melanie Luhrmann almost 2 years ago

 thanks for your fast response!

 I am interested in longitudinal analysis, but am using an unbalanced pannel for the following reason: I am particularly interested in a difference-in difference analysis of a policy change that happens roughly between waves 2 and 3, where the outcome variables are form the youth survey.
 My main focus is on kids who were observed at least once (in wave 1 or 2) pre-policy change, and in (at least one of the) waves 3 to 6.

 I am merging in some household characteristics and parental variables from the main survey, but my object of interest are the teenagers who fill in the self-completion survey.

 P.S.: I will estimate one specification as a robustness check where I will just pool, so if you could let me know the appropriate weights for this as well, that would be marvellous.